hughfdjackson/inward/README.md

 ## API Documentation

-For in-depth info for each of the products [API Documentation](https://github.com/hughfdjackson/inward/wiki/API-Documentation)
+For in-depth info for every function, see the [API Documentation](https://github.com/hughfdjackson/inward/wiki/API-Documentation).